-The Center for Survivor Agency and Justice (CSAJ) is seeking a Training & Communications Fellow to join our team for Summer/Fall 2018 (extension possible).
+The Center for Survivor Agency and Justice (CSAJ) is seeking a NonProfit Development & Communications Fellow to join our team for Summer/Fall 2019.
 The Fellowship is open to college students in journalism, communications, marketing, or social work, nonprofit management, business, or other liberal studies areas with an interest in non-profit management and communications.
-CSAJ will work with the accepted Fellow to seek course credit, as desired.
+CSAJ will work with the accepted Fellow to seek course credit.

 The Center for Survivor Agency and Justice is a national organization dedicated to enhancing advocacy for survivors of intimate partner violence.

 CSAJ develops and promotes transformative advocacy approaches that remove systemic barriers, enhance organizational responses, and improve professional practices to meet the self-defined needs of domestic and sexual violence survivors.
 We steer this towards our vision: a world where all people have equal access to physical safety, economic security, and human dignity.

 The Development & Communications Fellow will contribute to and help grow CSAJ’s groundbreaking initiatives, including:

 The Consumer Rights for Domestic Violence Survivors Initiative (CRI) is a national project of CSAJ that enhances economic justice for survivors of domestic violence by building the capacity of and building partnerships between domestic violence and consumer lawyers and advocates across the nation.